tloeber/MLOps-best-practices/best-practices/MLOps/platforms/build-vs-buy/readme.md

     a cloud-provider agnostic way (probably using Kubernetes) is orders of magnitudes higher - so accepting the risk of vendor lock-in is clearly a risk worth taking.

+Most companies tend to under-rely on managed services because:
+    - They systematically under-estimate the relative cost of building versus buying, because they:
+      - are overly focused on the additional out-of-pocket *expenses* of managed services, while not sufficiently taking into account the value of engineers' time that this frees up;
+      - don't sufficiently account for the risk of "unknown unknowns" of implementing a solution themselves (["planning fallacy"](https://en.wikipedia.org/wiki/Planning_fallacy));
+    - If there is already an internal team currently providing these services in-house, these internal stakeholders - who now risk loosing their project - often have disproportionate influence on decision-making.
+This is
+      - because of [loss aversion](https://en.wikipedia.org/wiki/Loss_aversion), i.e. people tend to be more sensitive to losses compared to gains;
+      - because the losses are *concentrated* while the gains are *spread out*, making it easier for the would-be losers to organize and lobby for their interests.

 ## What about free and open-source software?

 A third option is to leverage free and open-source software (FOSS) options, if any are available.